 - Technical University of Vienna – Austria

-Faculty of Law of the University of Leeds, United Kingdom
+- School of Law, University of Leeds - United Kingdom